 If you want a chance to feed a dolphin his breakfast, or at least see them up close then head to the Monkey Mia resort in Shark Bay.
 If you’re lucky you might also see turtles too.

 This was one of the best experiences of my life and I honestly think this alone is enough of a reason to visit WA, just make sure you’re there between March and September.

 The deep valleys and gorges of Cape Range are a breath of fresh air after the flatness of most of WA, you’ve got plenty of beaches to choose from and you’ll see an amazing range of wildlife.

 Depending on the time of year you have the chance to see humpback whales as they migrate to warmer waters anywhere along the west coast.
 You even have the chance to swim with them in Exmouth.

 Of course, more rocks.
 An entire desert filled with rocks.
 You can walk or drive around this National Park, and make sure you hang around for sunset.
 It’s pretty spectacular.

 All 1862 km of WA coastline

 I know I’ve mentioned a few beaches specifically but you need to know that there are a thousand more you can visit.
-There all beautiful and you’ll have no problem avoiding the crowds.
+They’re all beautiful and you’ll have no problem avoiding the crowds.

 After seeing these 25 reasons to visit Western Australia I hope I’ve inspired you to catch a flight to this city in the middle of nowhere and explore as much as possible!
 I’ve now driven 5,500 km up and down the west coast and I can honestly say it’s worth the time and money to see it all.